 Solution: MCU’s distance-education course delivery methods are designed to support students ability to stay engaged in the program and maintain momentum and progression.
 Weekly participation in each course is required either through peer-to- peer bulletin board posts or in on-line lectures and class discussions.
 Assignments are completed in a synchronous and/or asynchronous manner to help students progress in the class and engage with a community of peers.
 Through verbal and written feedback, faculty members mentor students as they gain knowledge, skills and behaviors inherent to a Midwife of Excellence ™.
 Our methods of education consistently prove themselves; for the last three years 100% of MCU graduates have passed the North American Registry of Midwives (NARM) or the Canadian Midwifery Registration Examination (CMRE).

-From 2012-2014, 58 students graduated from MCU with a degree in midwifery.
-81% of our graduates are currently working as midwives.
-The remainder of our graduates are working in a birth-related field in everything from midwifery education to government health care reform.
+From 2012-2019, 186 students graduated from MCU with a degree in midwifery.
+96% of our graduates who graduated between 2016-2018 are currently working as midwives or a birth-related field in everything from midwifery education to government health care reform.

 Because of the autonomous nature of midwifery, Midwives College of Utah does not guarantee employment upon completion of the program.
 MCU works with students while in the program to identify their midwifery goals by examining the future practice a student desires and creating a business plan to ensure sustainable business practices.
 Due to MCU’s excellent reputation, we often receive job postings from midwifery practices seeking an MCU graduate.
 These opportunities are posted on MCU’s social media and in the newsletter “MCU in Review” which is published each semester and sent to all MCU alumni.